Market Regimes and Asset Behavior

 Asset behavior changes across regimes because markets do not price assets against a fixed background.
 The same instrument can attract different flows, respond to different risks, and trade on different sensitivities as the surrounding mix of growth, inflation, liquidity, and policy changes.
-Regime analysis is useful because it helps explain why leadership, volatility, and correlation patterns can shift even when the asset itself has not changed.
+Regime analysis helps explain why leadership, volatility, and correlation patterns can shift even when the asset itself has not changed.

 A useful starting point is the broader idea of a market environment that organizes risk, correlation, and price transmission.
 Once that environment changes, the market often reorders what matters most.
 Discount rates can dominate one period, earnings sensitivity another, and funding conditions another.
 Similar price moves can therefore carry very different implications under different regime conditions.